 Te Huia Launch Date Confirmed

-Each of the two trains will be made up of four carriages.
-The carriages will have wifi, air conditioning, heating, a café bar and be able to carry 150 passengers.
-There will be a toilet within each carriage and there will be plenty of tables, power and USB points on board to allow for productive working spaces.
+Each of the two trains has four carriages with free wifi, air conditioning, heating, a café bar and be able to carry 150 passengers.
+There is a toilet within each carriage and plenty of tables, power and USB points on board to allow for productive working spaces.

-More information about the service is available at waikatoregion.govt.nz/rail.
+More information about the service is available at tehuiatrain.co.nz.

 The passenger rail service project is being led by Waikato Regional Council, working with partners KiwiRail, Waka Kotahi NZ Transport Agency, Hamilton City Council, Waikato District Council, Auckland Transport and the Ministry of Transport.